NoteAlly/noteally-doc/docs/api/Auth.md

 ## Accessing private resources

-To access protected resources, you need to send the `id_token` in the header of the request using the key `Authorization`.
-The AWS API Gateway will validate the token and forward the request to the API if the token is valid.
+To access protected resources, you need to send the `access_token` as a Bearer token in the header of the request using the key `Authorization`.
+The invoked service will then use the token to get the user's information from AWS Cognito and check if he is authorized to access the resource.